striple66/Spark-HDI-Course/README.md

     - Using DataFrames and DataSets API to Create Streaming DataFrames and DataSets
   - Window Transformations for Stateful and Stateless Operations

-### Spark Machine Learning
-  - MLLib and Spark ML - Understanding API Patterns
-  - Featurizing DataFrames using Transformers
-  - Developing Machine Learning Pipelines with Spark ML
-    - Cross-Validation and Hyperparameter Tuning
-  - Training ML Models on Text Data: Tokenization, TF/IDF, and Topic Modeling with LDA
-  - Using Evaluators to Evaluate Machine Learning Models
-  - Unsupervised Learning and Clustering
-  - Managing Models with ModelDB

 ### Spark GraphX/GraphFrames
   - Understanding Graph Analytics and Graph Operators
     - Vertex and Edge Classes